ganxiyun/ganxiyun.github.io/_posts/2018-09-27-JavaException101.md

 ![Exceptions in JLS](/assets/Exception_in_JLS.png)

 1. `Exception` is the superclass of all the exceptions from which ordinary programs may `wish to recover`.
 2. `Error` is the superclass of all the exceptions from which ordinary programs are `not ordinarily expected to recover`.
+For instance, `OutOfMemoryError`.
 3. `Checked Exception` must be handled, while `Unchecked Exception` is not.

 For example, when we invoke a method which may throw `Checked Exception`, we must surround with `try/catch` or add throw declaration.